-Combination with deblocking filter

-There are 3 fixed weights to blend the results of the CNN filter and the conventional filter.
-These fixed weights are 1, 0.75 and 0.5.

 Inference details

 SADL (see Section 1.3) is used for performing the inference of the CNN filters.
 Both floating point-based and fixed point-based implementations are supported.
 In the fixed-point implementation, both weights and feature maps are represented with int16 precision using a static quantization method.
-The network information in the inference stage is provided in Table 1.
+The network information in the inference stage is provided in Table 2.